Phlebotomist Salary by Experience: Entry Level to Senior Pay 2026

 Next Step

 Consider the ASCP PBT if you only hold a CPT.
-The $215 exam typically pays back within a single month through the salary lift.
+The $155 application typically pays back within a single month through the salary lift.

 4